Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 6. John Wick: Chapter 2 (2017)

-20 minutes into this movie, John Wick is riding a horse down busy city streets after throwing at least 100 knives and beating a man to death with a book.
+20 minutes into this movie (now streaming on Peacock!), John Wick is riding a horse down busy city streets after throwing at least 100 knives and beating a man to death with a book.

 Wick is on the run because of the choices he made at the end of Chapter 2, and everyone who helped him is in trouble, too.
 This non-stop parade of killing and high-stakes action is all because someone killed Wick's dog, and many characters point that out to John as the movie punches and kicks its way into the Action Movie Hall of Fame.